nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - Replaced the stacked `@pyqtSlot()`/`@if_frozen` decorators on the update notification callback with an in-slot frozen guard.
 Frozen builds converted the decorated callback to a `MetaFunction`, causing `Signal.connect()` to fail during startup after metrics consent.
 - Disabled automatic Accounts Settings display during startup.
 Both constructor-time and event-loop-deferred `QWindow.show()` calls crashed frozen macOS builds in QV4 while evaluating the nested Settings QML window.
 Startup now continues so the systray remains available while Settings presentation is migrated separately.
 - Registered the tray activation, systray focus-change, and custom-window visibility callbacks as explicit PySide6 slots.
 Frozen macOS builds crashed in `callPythonMetaMethod` when clicking the tray icon and focusing the QML window while these native signal targets were plain Python methods.
+- Replaced the Windows-only five-`QQuickView` startup path with the shared `QQmlApplicationEngine`/`Main.qml` architecture and `QQuickWindow` subclasses.
+Frozen Windows stopped in the first `QQuickView.setSource(Conflicts.qml)` while its separate QML engine interacted with the Python translator.
 - Simplified the metrics consent dialog to use the primary PySide6 imports instead of the legacy secondary namespace.
 - Updated worker tests to request direct signal delivery when they call worker methods without starting the worker's assigned `QThread`.
 - Replaced unsafe test patching of inherited PySide6 C++ virtual methods with Python subclass overrides.